Upgraded to 11GR2? Congrats! You Are in Direct Reads Trouble!

 High 'direct path read' waits in 11g [ID 793845.1]

 - Be aware that the script is AWR based.
-Therefore a database should have Diagnostic licence in order to use it
+Therefore, a database should have a Diagnostic licence in order to use it

 Let me know if the script I have introduced to you in this blog post helped you to spot something interesting in your system.

 Added by Yury on 2012.11.24.
-As result of internal discussion with Pythian folks (special thanks to Marc Billette)
+As a result of internal discussion with Pythian folks (special thanks to Marc Billette):

 Additional Comments related to this blog post

 - % of DPR doesn’t mean anything.
-High number could be a good or bad thing for different systems.
-The answer as always ….
-It depends :)
+A high number could be a good or bad thing for different systems.
+The answer, as always: It depends. :)

-- However in my clients’ case the DPR increase was accompanied by SIGNIFICANT physical IO increase (see my blog post second graph).
+- However, in my clients’ case, the DPR increase was accompanied by SIGNIFICANT physical IO increase (see my second graph).

-- As the change in behavior happened right after 11G upgrade it was enough to points us to the temporary fix
+- As the change in behavior happened right after the 11G upgrade, it was enough to point us to the temporary fix.

 - A single serial DPR is more efficient (cheap from resources point of view) than traditional Oracle physical Read (db file sequential read or db file scattered read).

-- If it is given that a process MUST read X physical blocks and none of table blocks are cached at the moment then DPR will be faster and utilize less resources on the server.
+- If it is given that a process MUST read X physical blocks and none of table blocks are cached at the moment, the DPR will be faster and utilize less resources on the server.

-- However DPR doesn’t cache anything.
-Therefore none of others processes can share the work the process did.
+- However, the DPR doesn’t cache anything.
+Therefore, none of the other processes can share the work the process did.

-- The Exadata designed to make a lot of DPR to leverage data processing offloading to cells hosts
+- The Exadata is designed to make a lot of DPR to leverage data processing offloading to cells hosts.

-- High DPR just an indication that an environment doesn’t use buffer cache.
+- High DPR is just an indication that an environment doesn’t use buffer cache.
 That’s all.
-Is it good or bad …..
-It as always … depends :)
+Is it good or bad?
+As always, it depends. :)